maszea/maszea/README.md

 - 👋 Hi, I’m @maszea
-- 👀 I’m interested in Dart and Flutter
+- 👀 I’m interested in Kotlin and Android
-- 🌱 I’m currently learning Flutter
 - 📫 How to reach me alzea.arafat@outlook.com

 <!---